facebook/docusaurus/website/docs/sidebar.md

 title: Sidebar
 ---

-To generate a sidebar to your Docusaurus site, you need to define a file that exports a JS module and pass that into `docusaurus-plugin-docs` directly or via the `docusaurus-preset-classic`.
+To generate a sidebar to your Docusaurus site, you need to define a file that exports a JS module and pass that into the `@docusaurus/plugin-docs` plugin directly or via `@docusaurus/preset-classic`.
 If you are using the classic preset, you can find the `sidebars.js` under the root directory already created for you, so you may edit it directly for customization.

 <!-- TODO: change classic template to use `sidebars.js` from json -->